telerik/maui-docs/controls/combobox/editmode-and-search.md

 ComboBox provides both case-sensitive and case-insensitive searching modes.
 The following properties are exposed:

-- `SearchMode` (enumeration of type *Telerik.XamarinForms.Input.SearchMode*): Defines the value that sets search sets some search criteria for the control.
+- `SearchMode` (enumeration of type *Telerik.Maui.Controls.SearchMode*): Defines the value that sets search sets some search criteria for the control.
 The available options are: `Contains`, `StartsWith`, `ContainsCaseSensitive` and `StartsWithCaseSensitive`.
 The default SearchMode is `StartsWith`.
 - `SearchTexhPath`(`string`): Specifies the name of the property against which the searching will be performed.
 * `HighlightTextColor` (*Microsoft.Maui.Graphics.Color*): Defines the color of the text that will be highlighted when searching is performed.